meyayl/docker-matrix-bootstrap/README.md

 2. It generate a homeserver.yml, gathers instance unique information from it and renders an opionated homeserver.yml
 3. It create a domain specific log configuration for Matrix Synapse and uses it in homeserver.yml
 4. It generates an Element config.json
-5. It creates a reverse-proxy configuration for Synapse and Element
+5. It creates a seperate reverse-proxy configuration for Synapse and Element

 Though, it does not start the containers... this is done by executing `./run.sh up -d`